asmfreak/arensync/README.md

 # ArEnS

-Bash script to ARchive, ENcrypt and Sync files.
+Python3 scripts to ARchive, ENcrypt and Sync files and also to LIst, DEcrypt and EXtract Depend on a nice 'shell-like framework' `plumbum` and Python's standart library.